MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M02-empower-workforce-copilot-sales/09-Ex2-2-use-excel-analyze-data.md

+---
+lab:
+  title: 'Exercise 2, Task 2: Use Copilot in Excel to analyze historical RFP data'
+  description: Before you can finalize what your EcoSense 360 RFP Response Agent should
+    know, you need data to guide your priorities when responding to RFPs.
+Fabrikam’s Sales Operations team maintains a record of past RFP submissions, including details on requested features, deal size, and won/loss outcomes.
+  duration: 28 minutes
+  level: 100
+  islab: true
+---

 # Exercise 2, Task 2: Use Copilot in Excel to analyze historical RFP data
 ---
 Before you can finalize what your EcoSense 360 RFP Response Agent should know, you need data to guide your priorities when responding to RFPs.
 Fabrikam’s Sales Operations team maintains a record of past RFP submissions, including details on requested features, deal size, and won/loss outcomes.